 If you have a player in your squad who you have no use for, and you are unable to tempt another club into taking him off your hands, you can release him on a free transfer.
 To do this, go to the player profile screen and select 'Release' from the 'Actions' menu.
 You will need to then confirm that this is your intended course of action.
 The player will leave the club immediately and you will have to pay off the remainder of his contract.

 Your Assistant Manager has a vitally important role to play in your career.
-Essentially, he is your link to your squad at all times, and is a source of vital information on a daily basis.
+Essentially, he or she is your link to your squad at all times, and is a source of vital information on a daily basis.
 A good Assistant Manager is a valuable asset who can make a manager's job a much more comfortable one.

-The Team Report is split into four sections.
+The Team Report is spilt into four sections.
 The ‘Team Summary’ screen presents Positive and Negative key point summaries regarding your squad, whilst the ‘Suggested XI’ will suggest the strongest possible starting eleven for the next match given the current fitness, form and availability of your players.
 The ‘Squad Depth’ view will see your Assistant Manager indicate a preferred hierarchy of players for every position on the pitch, and the ‘Club Stats’ view details some interesting details about the make-up of the squad overall.